 The couple made no additional deposits after opening the second bank account.
 In 2009, they traveled to Switzerland and added the wife as a joint owner of the account.

 The couple’s tax returns, including those for 2007 and 2008, were prepared relying on summaries of information that the husband prepared and mailed to the return preparer each year.
 These summaries never listed the Swiss accounts.
 Additionally, the husband, who communicated with the accountants, never asked whether he should disclose either account.

 The couple signed their tax returns each year without answering “Yes” to the return question about whether they had money in an overseas account.
-They also didn’t file an FBAR to disclose either account.
+They also didn’t complete an FBAR filing to disclose either account.

 In June 2014, the IRS assessed penalties of $247,030 against each of them for their alleged willful failure to disclose the first Swiss account for the 2007 tax year and the same penalties against each of them for their alleged willful failure to disclose the second account for the 2008 tax year.

 The husband then filed an FBAR protest, appealing the proposed FBAR penalties to the IRS Office of Appeals.
 The officer assigned to the case determined that the couple’s case should have been in an unassessed posture for purposes of IRS Appeals review.
 In October 2014, the appeals officer asked an IRS Appeals FBAR coordinator to remove/reverse the FBAR penalties as prematurely assessed.
 Another Appeals employee then removed the penalty “input date.”
 The IRS brought this action to collect those penalties, and it moved for summary judgment on its claims.

 The couple filed a cross-motion for summary judgment, arguing that the IRS had reversed the 2014 FBAR penalties, such that the penalties the IRS tried to collect weren’t assessed until 2016, when they were untimely.